nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 with the asList parameter set as true.
 The QuestionList.printQuestion method will then print each question with a given index, and indicate the question's type and completion status (obtained through Question.getQuestionType() and Question.questionIsDone() methods)

+#### Expected invalid commands for List Command
+- `list all` or `list 1` or any string input after `list`
+  - Valid command.
+The program ignores all input after the valid command `list`
+- `listall` or `list1` or `lst`
+  - Invalid command.
+Triggers help string
+  - Reason: Invalid command word, mispelled.
+- `list /module CS1010`
+  - Valid command but will not show intended module.
+Will list all modules
+  - If user wants to list just module CS1010 (assuming that it's in the storage), make use of `find /module CS1010`

 <hr>